puneet3modi/puneet3modi/README.md

 I'm a **Data Scientist** with an **MS in Applied Data Science from the University of Chicago** and currently pursuing an **MSc in Financial Engineering at WorldQuant University**.
 I also hold a **BS in Mathematics and Economics** from the University of Massachusetts Amherst.

-🔍 I'm passionate about **FinTech**, **Quantitative Research**, and **Data Science** — always exploring new ways to solve complex problems with data.
+I'm passionate about **FinTech**, **Quantitative Research**, and **Data Science** — always exploring new ways to solve complex problems with data.

-💡 My work leverages **machine learning** and **financial modeling**, enabling me to blend mathematical rigor with financial insight to build impactful, data-driven solutions.
+My work leverages **machine learning** and **financial modeling**, enabling me to blend mathematical rigor with financial insight to build impactful, data-driven solutions.

-♟️ Competitive **chess player** for over two decades, sharpening my strategic thinking and decision-making under pressure.
+I have been a competitive **chess player** for over two decades, sharpening my strategic thinking and decision-making under pressure.

 ## 🔗 Featured Repositories
 - [🧠 **ZenAI - Conversational AI Therapist**](https://github.com/zenn-ai/zen)